Some Common Questions About The Massage Therapy Center

 How’s the Parking at the Massage Therapy Center?

-Clients are welcome to park in any spot that does not have a “reserved” sign.
+You are welcome to park in any spot that does not have a “reserved” sign.
 Your receipt serves as your parking validation, which you should present to the parking attendant on your way out of the parking lot.

 Is there anything I need to do to prepare for my massage?

 It’s important to shower shortly before your massage either at the Center or at home, even if you’ve already showered earlier that day.
 You’re welcome to use the Eucalyptus steam room before or after your massage therapy session.
-First time clients are encouraged to arrive 30 minutes before their scheduled appointment so that they can fill out a brief health profile and enjoy the facilities before their session begins.
+First time clients are encouraged by practitioners to arrive 30 minutes before their scheduled appointment so that they can fill out a brief health profile and enjoy the facilities before their session begins.